nlarki/Parcel-ETA-Predictor/README.md

-# ParcelLab-Task - 📦
+# Parcel ETA Prediction - 📦

 ## The purpose of the project

-- Develop 2 different ML Models for the estimation of the Delivery Date (EDD)
+- Develop 2 different ML Models for the estimation of the Delivery Date (EDD or ETA)
   1. Data exploration and preparation: understanding, cleaning, variable retention/Feature selection, etc.
   2. Model Selection
   3. Data Partitioning: Training and testing